Course offer in English

 Within the international project health@world, first year Nursing students of Howest (University of Applied Sciences) learn about the importance of social and cultural influences on nursing, health and health care and open their minds to the diversity of our (globalizing) society.

-The project is organized as an international week and the Nursing Department of Howest invites international nurse students and lecturers to participate.
-With an evidence- and experience-based approach, participants learn with and from each other about cultural sensitive care and health promotion worldwide.
+The project is organized as an international week and the Nursing Department of Howest invites international nursing students and lecturers to participate.
+With an evidence- and experience-based approach, participants learn with and from each other about cultural sensitive care and intercultural communication and international perspectives on Nursing.

 Health (care) worldwide